 This can partly be achieved by applying good environmental thinking across a range of everyday activities:

-Paper Consumption – Minimise the use of paper in the office, seek to buy recycled and recyclable products, reuse and recycle paper where possible.
+Paper Consumption – Minimise the use of paper, seek to buy recycled and recyclable products, reuse and recycle paper where possible.
+Alongside other benefits, this has a notable impact on water use.

-Energy Expenditure – Reduce energy use where possible, switch off lights and electrical equipment when not in use, adjust heating.
+Energy Expenditure – Reduce energy use where possible, switch off lights and electrical equipment when not required, adjust heating.
 When purchasing new products, take energy consumption and efficiency into account.

 Ordering Supplies – Consider the impact of new supplies and equipment.
 Evaluate if a need can be met in another way, such as renting or sharing, rather than purchasing.
 Reuse and recycle, favour environmentally friendly products when purchase is required.

 Staff Transportation – Reduce the need to travel and promote alternatives, such as email, or video/phone conferencing.
-Make additional effort to support use of public transport, or bicycles, favour green vehicles when needed and maintain them to ensure efficiency.
+Make additional effort to support use of public transport, or bicycles, favour green vehicles whenever possible and maintain them to ensure efficiency.

 Maintenance & Cleaning – Use cleaning and office refurbishment materials which are environmentally friendly.
 Only use licensed, appropriate organisations to dispose of waste.